Mexico is a country filled with many natural and cultural wonders. Here’s a selection of the Best 7 Hidden Wonders of Mexico. Ready to visit them all?

 Highlights of Mexico #05: The colonial magic of Guanajuato

 Guanajuato was the number one destination in Mexico that blew my mind away!
-So many pretty colours!
+So many pretty colors!
 So many beautiful houses!
 Is this Mexico or Spain?
 How come no one told me about the most beautiful city in Mexico before?
 Whoa!!!
 Is that a real mummy?

-Highlight of Wonders: The panoramic view of the city from the Mirador del Pípila (a must both during the day and night) as well as the creepyness of the Museum of the Mummies of Guanajuato.
+Highlight of Wonders: The panoramic view of the city from the Mirador del Pípila (a must both during the day and night) as well as the creepiness of the Museum of the Mummies of Guanajuato.
 Not for the faint hearted!!!